 1. Dolby Atmos and DTS:X sound bars

 Some sound bars have support for Dolby Atmos and DTS:X. Dolby Atmos and DTS:X are both types of object-based surround sound technology.
-The main difference between the two is that Dolby Atmos requires a sound bar to use height channels while DTS:X does not.
+The main difference between the two is that Dolby Atmos requires a sound bar to use height channels while DTS:X is more flexible in terms of where you can position the speakers.

 When you watch Dolby Atmos content and DTS:X content on a Dolby Atmos or DTS:X powered sound bar you’ll experience the best in 3D audio.
 Sound will track across the sound bar, so if someone is running from gunfire or there is a helicopter flying overhead, you’ll hear the sound move along the length of the sound bar.